Are you seeking education to become a chiropractor?

 Tuition: $16,129-$19,428 per term (Prices are based off which campus you attend)

 Palmer College of Chiropractic opened it’s first campus in 1897, making it the founding college of chiropractic.
 Palmer College of Chiropractic is accredited by the Commission on Accreditation of the Council on Chiropractic Education.
 To be eligible for the Doctorate of Chiropractic program at Palmer College, you must have a minimum of 90 prerequisite hours and a minimum GPA of 3.0.
-Students can expect to learn chiropractic history, diagnostic studies, case management, record keeping, ethics & integrity, business management, etc. Along with coursework, Palmer has students hands-on clinical training from the beginning and also has preceptorship and internship programs available.
+Students can expect to learn chiropractic history, diagnostic studies, case management, record keeping, ethics & integrity, business management, etc. Along with coursework, Palmer has students partake in hands-on clinical training from the beginning and also has preceptorship and internship programs available.

 #7 Southern California University of Health Sciences

 Phone number: 562-947-8755

 Southern California University of Health Sciences first opened their doors in 1911.
 They are accredited by the Council on Chiropractic Education and they are also approved by the California Board of Chiropractic Examiners.
 As for your curriculum, your first year will focus on the fundamentals.
 Year two will be building on the knowledge from year one and understanding the clinical presentation of health and disease in a patient.
 Year three, you will put everything you’ve learned into supervised clinical work.